SuperAwesomeLTD/sa-unity-sdk-docs/versions/6.1.5/source/02add.rst

 To begin integrating the SDK:

-1) Download the latest full Unity Publisher SDK: `SuperAwesomeSDK-<sdk_version>.Unity.full.unitypackage <https://github.com/SuperAwesomeLTD/sa-sdk-build-repo/blob/master/package/aa_unity/<sdk_version>/SuperAwesomeSDK-<sdk_version>.Unity.full.unitypackage?raw=true>`_.
+Download the latest Unity Publisher SDK: `SuperAwesomeSDK-<sdk_version>.Unity.full.unitypackage <https://github.com/SuperAwesomeLTD/sa-sdk-build-repo/blob/master/package/aa_unity/<sdk_version>/SuperAwesomeSDK-<sdk_version>.Unity.full.unitypackage?raw=true>`_.

-The **full** version will contain everything you need in order to load and display banner, interstitial and video ads as well as the 3rd party `Moat Analytics <https://moat.com/analytics>`_ module.
+This version will contain everything you need in order to load and display banner, interstitial and video ads.

-2) Download the latest base Unity Publisher SDK: `SuperAwesomeSDK-<sdk_version>.Unity.base.unitypackage <https://github.com/SuperAwesomeLTD/sa-sdk-build-repo/blob/master/package/aa_unity/<sdk_version>/SuperAwesomeSDK-<sdk_version>.Unity.base.unitypackage?raw=true>`_.
-This has the same functionality as the full version, but lacks the Moat Analytics module.

-Either download you choose, you can then import it into your Unity project as a custom assets package.
+You can then import it into your Unity project as a custom assets package.
 You should see an image similar to this:

 .. image:: img/IMG_02_Import.png